 The workshop will include dyes such as Madder (oranges and pinks) Weld (yellow) and Indigo (blue) as well as other plant dyes (Birch bark, elderberry, alkanet) and other dye plants that are in season and have been sourced locally.
 We will cover information about how to safely use different mordants suitable for plant fibres, how to collect local dye plants and how to prepare a mordant and plant dye bath.

 We will cover some Shibori resist dye methods using traditional Japanese knotting and stitching techniques for adding additional patterning to the dyed fabrics.
-You will go away with a plant dyed cotton scarf, an indigo vat dyed silk scarf, and several fabric dye samples of silk, linen and cotton materials.
+You will go away with a plant dyed cotton scarf and dyed cotton market bag, and several fabric dye swatches of linen and cotton materials.

 All dyes and course materials will be provided.
 Please do not bring along your own fabrics.

 If you wish to learn how to dye wool and other protein fibres with natural plant dyes, please contact me for more information.

 Tea, coffee and light refreshments will be served.
 Please bring along a packed lunch.

 Course Fee: £90